-Andrew had a crush on me for years and I was sure John knew it.
+Andrew had liked me for a while and I was sure John knew it.
 Maybe it was wrong to use him like that, but I couldn't think of anything else to get John to open his eyes and really see me the way I wanted him to.

 Anway, I guess it worked, so I didn't feel too bad.

-I smiled brightly at John and told him to come in.
+I smiled brightly at John and invited him in.

 He looked nervous and I felt myself blush.
 And then I felt stupid for blushing.
 It was only John.
-I'd been with him a thousand times before.
+I'd been around him a thousand times before.

 He was about to say something when his attention was drawn to something behind me.

-I peeked over my shoulder to see what he was looking at.
-Jenny was standing in the doorway, looking all goofy at John.
-I'd known for a while now that she had a crush on him.
-But she was just a kid and anyway, John was mine.
+I peeked over my shoulder to see Jenny, standing in the doorway, looking all goofy at John.
+I'd known for a while now that she liked him, but she was just a kid and anyway, John was mine.

-I looked between the two of them a few times, feeling like I couldn't breath, before John walked passed me and gave Jenny the flowers he brought with him.
+I looked between the two of them a few times, feeling like I couldn't breathe, before John walked passed me and gave Jenny the flowers he'd brought with him.

-I felt my eyes burn with tears as she smiled and giggled at something he said.
+My eyes stung with tears as she smiled and giggled at something he said.

-Unable to take more than a minute of standing there, I flew out the open front door and ran as fast as I could.
+Unable to take more than a minute of standing there watching it all happen, I flew out the open front door and ran as fast as I could.
 I didn't know where I was running to, but I had to get away.

-I ran and ran, blinded by my tears, and hardly able to breath through the sobs.
+I ran and ran, blinded by my tears and hardly able to breathe through the sobs.

 I finally found a tree and slumped against it before I buried my face in my hands and cried.